SciML/Surrogates.jl/docs/src/parallel.md

 - "Mean Constant Liar (MeanConstantLiar)":
   - The virtual point is assigned using the mean of the merit function across all evaluated points.
 - "Maximum Constant Liar (MaximumConstantLiar)":
-  - The virtual point is assigned using the great known value of the merit function across all evaluated points.
+  - The virtual point is assigned using the greatest known value of the merit function across all evaluated points.

-For Kriging surrogates, specifically, the above and follow strategies are available:
+For Kriging surrogates, specifically, the above and following strategies are available:

 - "Kriging Believer (KrigingBeliever):
   - The virtual point is assigned using the mean of the Kriging surrogate at the virtual point.